 2. Watch for the signs of fatigue

 Identifying fatigue of all kinds is important.
 If a volunteer seems angry or removed, you may need to sit down and talk with him or her.
 The reasons for their attitude or actions may not be linked to your organization, but it’s still vital to do what you can to help them through their difficult time.
 Try to get to know and become involved with your volunteers so you can spot changes in behavior.
 When you do, reach out as a friend to see if you can help.
-According to Health Care Communication News, caring for each other is an important component of any healthy nonprofit team.

 3. Utilize volunteer management software